thijsputman/home-assistant-config/docs/deCONZ.md

 This search should almost immediately return a new sensor.
 Needs to be done twice, once for the `power` and once for the `consumption` sensor (even if one of them was already found during initial pairing).
-The procedure is comperable with the BlitzWolf procedure described in the next section...
+The procedure is comperable with the [BlitzWolf](#blitzwolf-smart-socket-ts0121) procedure described below...

+There should be 4 clusters showing up (`01`, `15`, `16`, and `F2`) for the plug
+to work properly.

-Additionally, it appears not needed anymore to manually delete additional sensors upon deleting the main `light`-entity; deCONZ seems to be taking care of this automatically now.
+Additionally, it appears not necessary anymore to manually delete additional sensors upon deleting the main `light`-entity; deCONZ seems to be taking care of this automatically now.